 b.
 Type of Service and Interior layout

-Based on the concept of your restaurant, you may already have a service type in mind; fast casual, fine dine or others, so you can start working on particulars like restaurant layout, interiors, and other fine points.
+Based on the concept of your restaurant, you may already have a service type in mind; fast-casual, fine dining, or others, so you can start working on particulars like restaurant layout, interiors, and other details.

-The layout and the interiors of your restaurant should be in-sync with the brand identity that you want to project.
-While working out the layout, you should also consider how practical your layout is keeping in view the service type.
+The layout and the interiors of your restaurant should not only be in-sync with the brand identity that you want to project but should also be practical keeping in view the service type.
 The colors and the imagery you use inside your restaurant should be a reflection of your brand.
 Adhere to your brand theme while designing your menu and deciding on the uniform of the waitstaff.

 c.
 Sample Menu

-Menu should be the focus of any restaurant plan.
 It goes without saying that if your customers like your food, your restaurant will be able to survive the competition.
+So, thw menu should be the focus of any restaurant plan.
 Discuss each item that you wish to include on your menu with your head chef before finalizing it.
-Analyze details like recipe, raw material sourcing and price points.
-Once you have come up with an initial list with prices, compare it with the menu of other similar restaurants in your vicinity- check what item they are offering and how your prices compare to them.
-After you have weighed up all aspects, prepare a sample menu including only those items that you meet both popularity and profitability criteria.
+Analyze details like recipes, raw material sourcing, and price points.
+Once you have come up with an initial list with prices, compare it with the menu of other similar restaurants in your vicinity.
+Check what items they are offering and how your prices compare to them.
+After you have weighed up all aspects, prepare a sample menu including only those items that meet both the popularity and profitability criteria.

 The right way to go about menu additions is to optimize your menu over time.
 Menu items that are not popular and less profitable can be replaced with new entrees that you feel have a higher chance of success.

 - Competition Analysis

 a.
 Target Audience Analysis